appsmithorg/appsmith-docs/README.md

 * See our guides and tutorials on[ YouTube](https://www.youtube.com/appsmith);
 * Report bugs with Appsmith through[ Github issues](https://github.com/appsmithorg/appsmith/issues).

 Still, having trouble?
-We want to help!
+We are ready to help you !
 Reach out to us on[ Discord](https://discord.com/invite/rBTTVJp) to get support and ask questions on our [community forum](https://community.appsmith.com/).